bartbalaz/janus-container/README.md

 create a build Docker image, build image for short, that will run the Docker tools as well as the Janus build environment.
 The build image will compile and create the target Janus gateway image, target image for short, stored on the host image repository.
 This allows to create a substantially smaller target image than if a single image combining the build and execution was built (~300MB vs ~1.6GB).
-This process requires the setup of a Docker host that purpose is to store the buld and target images as well as to allow the execution of the target image for the purpose of experimentation.
+This process requires the setup of a Docker host that purpose is to store the build and target images as well as to allow the execution of the target image for the purpose of experimentation.

 Please note: